 Following the lecture, students will be given a group task to complete prior to the next session.

 Through applying the knowledge attained during the first eight lectures, each group will be required to present their task findings for wider discussion.

-Following a revision week, the course will conclude with a final examination in early July.
+Following a revision period, the course will then conclude with a final examination in early July.
 The exam date will follow shortly.

 Full application details for the course can be found here.